 The cooperative team will leverage each member’s unique expertise and capabilities to provide a one-of-a-kind solution to partners like the NGA.

 “The Arctic domain poses many challenges,” said Jon Heinsius, general manager of GNIS.
 “Not only is it an area much larger than the whole United States and Canada combined, but its remoteness, intense weather conditions and unique characteristics are not found anywhere else in the world.
 The Cooperative’s combined academic and commercial approach provides the NGA with tremendous flexibility to meet their current and future needs.”

 As the prime contractor, GNIS will perform overall project management, conduct day-to-day operations and provide access to commercial remote-sensing platforms through its existing direct receiving station located at ASF.
 UAF brings broad Arctic-related research and development, problem solving and the ability to refine existing scientific algorithms and methods to support specific project requirements.
 Lockheed Martin’s Rosetta tool-set will transform thelarge volumes of sensed data into correlated geospatial intelligence products.

 “The Cooperative is going to be a supportive environment where participants can bring ideas, technologies, algorithms and research for development, testing and validation,” said Dr. Nettie La Belle-Hamer, director of the Alaska Satellite Facility.
 “The concept is to explore and nurture new ideas to take what we learn today to build for tomorrow.”

-Jon is the Director of Geospatial Programs for GeoNorth and is based in the Washington, DC area.
-He has 20 years of experience working in the geospatial industry, having worked for companies such as TerraGo Technologies, Intermap Technologies, and TomTom providing business development, sales and account management of geospatial data, software and integrated solutions to Defense/Intelligence, Civilian Government and Commercial clients.
+Jon is the General Manager and Director of Geospatial Programs for GNIS.
+He is based in the Washington, DC area and has nearly 25 years of experience working in the geospatial industry, managing business development, sales and customer service for commercial providers of geospatial data, software and integrated solutions to Defense/Intelligence, Civilian Government and Commercial clients.